weni-ai/flows-code-actions/doc/README.md

 ## Code Template

-Para definir um código executável pelo Code Actions, precisamos seguir um padrão onde devemo definir uma função cahamada Run que vai ter como parâmetro a engine que vai trazer para o código todo o contexto do code actions e seus principais atributos.
+To define executable code using Code Actions, we need to follow a pattern where we must define a function called Run that will have as a parameter the engine that will bring the entire context of the code actions and their main attributes to the code.

 Example code: